Miller touts leadership role in quest for lieutenant governor

-Georgia’s most powerful Republican senator brought his campaign for lieutenant governor to west Georgia on Tuesday, but the outcome of that race will likely depend on powers outside his control.
+Georgia’s most powerful Republican senator brought his campaign for lieutenant governor to west Georgia last week, but the outcome of that race will likely depend on powers outside his control.

 In an ordinary election year, Butch Miller’s quest for Georgia’s second highest office would be a cakewalk.
 A dominant force in the state Senate for more than a decade, the current president pro tem of that body rose to that position through his easy manner with fellow senators and his mastery of senate procedures.